Stellar-mass black holes in the Hyades star cluster?: Discussion and observational tests

 The $N-$body models considered for this work do not contain primordial binaries, but observations find that young star clusters have high binaries fractions, especially among massive stars \citep{2012Sci...337..444S,2017ApJS..230...15M}.
 Here we discuss the possible effect of primordial binaries on the structure of clusters and, in particular, whether there may be a degeneracy with the effect of BHs.

 \cite{wang2022} investigated the impact of different mass-dependent primordial binary fractions on the dynamical evolution of star clusters with $N$-body simulations.
-Their results show that massive primordial binaries (component masses $> 5 \, \msun$) dominate over low-mass binaries and that the evolution of the core and half-mass radius is then insensitive to the binary fraction among low-mass stars \citep[see Fig. 5 in][]{wang2022}.
-In the absence of massive binaries, models with 100\% low-mass binaries have a $\sim10\%$ larger half-mass radius than models without binaries.
+Their results show that massive primordial binaries (component masses $> 5 \, \msun$) dominate over low-mass binaries and that in the presence of massive binaries the evolution of the core and half-mass radius is insensitive to the binary fraction among low-mass stars \citep[see figure 5 in][]{wang2022}.
+Models with 100\% binaries have a $\sim10\%$ larger half-mass radius than models without binaries.
 This difference is less than the difference we find between clusters with and without BHs.